AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

    >[!NOTE]
    >
    > You can also configure it as follow https://localhost:8080/nms/jsp/ios.jsp but we advise you to use version 2 of the connector.

+1. Click **[!UICONTROL Save]**.

+Your iOS connector is now configured.
+You can start creating your service.

 ### Step 3: Configuring iOS service {#configuring-ios-service}